 At 50% of the exam (25 questions), this chapter is the single highest priority.
 Focus on:

-• Variable annuities: Accumulation units (variable) vs. annuity units (once annuitized); separate account investments; surrender charges and 10% early-withdrawal penalty before 59 1/2; Rule 2330 principal review for deferred VA exchanges (7 business days)
+- Variable annuities: Accumulation units (variable) vs. annuity units (once annuitized); separate account investments; surrender charges and 10% early-withdrawal penalty before 59 1/2; principal-review requirement for deferred variable annuity exchanges (7 business days)

-• Section 19: Any fund distribution not entirely from net investment income requires a Section 19 notice
+- Source-of-distribution notice: Any fund distribution not entirely from net investment income requires a written notice to shareholders identifying what part is return of capital, net income, or realized gain

-• Trusted Contact Person: Firm must attempt to obtain at account opening (FINRA Rule 4512)
+- Trusted Contact Person: Firm must attempt to obtain at account opening (under the customer account information rule)